DataFire/Integrations/integrations/generated/trashnothing/README.md

 #### Input
 * input `object`
-  * post_ids **required** `string`: The IDs of the posts to retrieve.
+  * post_ids **required** `string`: A comma separated list of the post IDs.
 If more than 10 post IDs are passed, only the first 10 posts will be returned.

 #### Output
 * output `array`
   * items [Post](#post)

 ### search_posts
-Searching posts takes the same arguments as listing posts except for the addition of the search and sort_by parameters. <br /><br /> Only posts from the last 30 days will be returned.
+Searching posts takes the same arguments as listing posts except for the addition of the search and sort_by parameters.
+NOTE: When paging through the posts returned by this endpoint, there will be at most 1,000 posts that can be returned (eg. 50 pages worth of posts with the default per_page value of 20).
+In areas where there are more than 1,000 posts, clients can use more specific query parameters to adjust which posts are returned.